-When I first started drinking bourbon I would hear people refer to things like vanilla, toasted oak and tobacco leaf when they would describe a bourbon they were drinking.
+When I first started drinking bourbon I would hear people refer to things like vanilla, toasted oak, and tobacco leaf when they would describe a bourbon they were drinking.
 I knew that they were trying to explain the taste of the bourbon but try as hard I might I just couldn’t drink a glass of bourbon and come up with words to describe what I was drinking.

-Little by little though, I was able to start discerning different flavors and aromas from bourbon.
+Little by little though, I was able to start discerning different flavors and aromas from a bourbon.
 Trouble was I wasn’t able to necessarily tell you what I was tasting.
 Sure, I could name things like vanilla or caramel but more complicated things like toasted oak versus smoked oak never crossed my mind.
-Instead I would simply refer to the bourbon as having a lot of wood in it.
+Instead, I would simply refer to the bourbon as having a lot of wood in it.
 At about that time I remembered that wine drinkers have used a Wine Flavor Wheel for years to help identify the flavors and aromas in wine.
 So I set out to try and find one for bourbon.

 I looked for a long time and was able to find several that focused on whiskey overall but I felt they were a little to cumbersome for everyday use and had a lot of information that I didn’t feel was necessary when tasting bourbon (versus Scotch whisky, etc.).
 Then one night I attended a bourbon tasting where we were presented with some really bad photocopies of a bourbon specific flavor wheel.
 It was everything I had been searching for – simple, easy to use and focused on tasting bourbon.